swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 ## Revisions
 - 1.5
-  - document that an executor may be both SerialExecutor and TaskExecutor at th same time
+  - document that an executor may be both SerialExecutor and TaskExecutor at the same time
 - 1.4
   - added `unownedTaskExecutor` to UnsafeCurrentTask
 - 1.3